Don't have seeds yet? Click here so we can send them to you!

 Showy Milkweed (Asclepias speciosa) Planting Instructions

-3. After the threat of frost has passed, carefully transplant your seedlings to a sunny area in your garden or yard, leaving space for the milkweed to grow without competition.
+- If you are planting in the spring, plant after the threat of frost has passed.
+Carefully transplant your seedlings to a sunny area in your garden or yard, leaving space for the milkweed to grow without competition.
 If your seedlings are in a biodegradable pot, cut the bottom out and place directly in your garden or yard.
 Water until they become well established.

 Helpful Hints:

-• Milkweed seedlings are slow to form roots, so to make transplanting easier, we recommend using biodegradable pots and planting the whole pot in the ground.
+- Milkweed seedlings are slow to form roots, so to make transplanting easier, we recommend using biodegradable pots (like peat pots or newspaper pots) and planting the whole pot in the ground.
+Don't forget about hardening off.
+Make sure you slowly expose your milkweed to sun and other outdoor conditions, before planting it outside.
+See indoor seed starting tips here.

 **Milkweed contains toxins that can be harmful to pets, livestock, and other people, if ingested.**